israellot/esp-ginx/README.md

 3. Host check, means we can ensure server is on here.com and not there.com
 4. Redirects ( so #2 will work )
 5. HTTP Method enforcement
-7. URL rewrite ( very simple one )
+7. URL rewrite ( very simple one but gives us friendly urls)
 8. CGI ( similar to esp-httpd but with more features )
 9. CORS enabled
 10. Zero-copy ( or almost ) request parse, inspired on NGINX parse.
 11. ROFS compressed with gzip
+12. WebSockects!
 12. Bonus http client :)

 Overview